ISS International School

-ISS International School (usually referred to as ISS and formerly known as the International School of Singapore) is a co-educational international school in Singapore.
-It is an International Baccalaureate (IB) World School founded in 1981 and offers IB curriculum from Kindergarten to Grade 12. and is located along Preston Road and Depot Road, in the Alexandra neighbourhood of Singapore.
+ISS International School is a co-educational international school in Singapore.
+It is an International Baccalaureate (IB) World School founded in 1981 and offers IB curriculum from Kindergarten to Grade 12.

 History

-The campus was a military outpost used by the British Army when Singapore was under British colonial rule, until the withdrawal of British forces in 1971.
+The campus was a military outpost used by the British Army until the withdrawal of British forces in 1971.
 The school is on the site of the former Alexandra Grammar School which was attended mainly by the children of serving British military personnel serving in Singapore.

 ISS formerly had a second campus in Orchard catering to students from Kindergarten to Grade 8, which unified at their campus in Alexandra in 2020.

-Academics

-ISS is authorised to offer the IB Primary Years Programme, Middle Years Programme, and IB Diploma Programme.

-Every year in the Middle School and High school there is an Activity week, and there are smaller scale field trips throughout the school year at all levels.

-ISS is an Apple Macintosh platform school with computer labs and a laptop program.
-The school uses StudyWiz and ManageBac as its e-learning platforms.

-In the summer of 2020 the school's IB Diploma top score was 42 and a 96% pass rate, a drop from its usual 100% pass rate, with an average score of 32.4, above the global average but below the Singapore average.
-The school cited the COVID-19 pandemic for its lower than expected pass rate for that years graduating cohort.